Best VPNs to Watch Blacked Out MLB.tv Games in 2023

 - Can I use a free VPN to avoid MLB At-Bat blackouts?

 - How to use a VPN to get around MLB blackouts on various devices

 - Wrapping up

 If you’re looking for the best VPNs to watch local blacked out MLB.tv games, you’ve come to the right place.
-It’s super annoying when the big game is on deck, popcorn’s ready, you tune to the channel aaand …it’s blocked.
+It’s always frustrating when the big game is about to start, popcorn’s ready, you tune to the channel aaand …it’s blocked.
 Major League Baseball sells the exclusive rights to broadcast local games to one TV broadcaster in each market.
 So, when you try to stream your local games on MLB.tv they’ll block it to give preference to the local broadcaster and entice folks to head to the park.
 Good news is you can get around the block with a solid VPN that updates your IP address to a server outside your area.
 Most of them don’t work all that well though.
 Read on for the best VPNs to use with MLB.tv…

 Best overall VPN for MLB.tv: NordVPN